 With lots to do and not a lot of time to fit everything in, being a student can often be hectic and leaves little time for anything other than studying.
 But if you’re living in rented student accommodation, you’re going to have to get round to house cleaning eventually.
-Whether you house clean during the academic term or just before you have to hand back your keys, it still has to be done.
+Whether you clean a house during the academic term or just before you have to hand back your keys, it still has to be done.
 Use these hints and tips to make home cleaning quick, easy but most importantly effective, so that you won’t have to do your move out cleaning twice.

 1. Take a walk around your house and keep a lookout for anything that may need repairing or replacing.

 Student parties can get pretty messy, so if you’ve just swept the mess under the carpet, now is the time to do something about it.
 Landlords are meticulous when it comes to the final inspection and will notice any marks, scratches and breakages, so it’s essential that you get things in order and repair or clean any broken or dirty items.

 If you’re living in shared accommodation, it could well be a good idea to create a rota when it comes to tackling the communal area.
 Let each individual be responsible for his or her bedroom and private rooms but share the responsibility of getting the communal areas cleaned.
 Creating a rota will hopefully mean that nobody does the same job twice, meaning that your housemates and yourself will be less likely to get bored and take any shortcuts when carrying out the job.

 3. Keep all your equipment and materials in an easy to access place.

 Keeping kitchen equipment in the kitchen and bathroom equipment in the bathroom will make it more likely for your housemates to clean up after themselves and will give them no excuse not to clean up a stain or spillage as and when it happens.

 4. Get rid of scratches from your walls.